neeraja1504/deepspeed_installation/README.md

 # deepspeed_installation
 This repository gives a detailed guide on how to install deepspeed on linux systems.
+The necessary commands to install deepspeed are in the deepspeed_installation.sh file in this repository.

 Things to keep in mind:
 - NVCC version and Pytorch cuda version should be the same, otherwise deepspeed wont be installed.